 Which design of Hydrogen Generator is right for the job??
 That depends.

-An “HHO” or Brown’s Gas or other missed gas unit is not considered a Hydrogen Generator – it makes mixed Oxy-Hydrogen gas, not separated gas.
+An “HHO” or Brown’s Gas or other mixed gas unit is not considered a Hydrogen Generator – it makes mixed Oxy-Hydrogen gas, not separated true Hydrogen gas.

 If the generator will always be indoors and / or in a climate never subjected to freezing then the PEM design is the most trouble free and can build pressure to 100 PSI with 99.9 % pure gas.
-If not then the Hoffman design with an appropriate freeze resistant electrolyte feedstock is the best choice it may not produce as pure gas as the PEM can and generally cannot build high pressures much over 40 psi – however it can be repaired easily by replacing electrode plates and other control parts commonly available in open industry.
+If not then the Hoffman design with an appropriate freeze resistant electrolyte feedstock is the best choice it may not produce as pure gas as the PEM can and generally cannot build high pressures much over 40 psi – because a pump must overcome and exceed th internal pressure of the unit to re-feed it liquid stock as it is running - however it can be repaired easily by replacing electrode plates and other control parts commonly available in open industry.
+See also https://hpcman.com/urine_2_electrolysis

 It takes about 1.2 to 1.4 volts (laboratory rating at STP) to split water.
 More volts is destructive to the electrolyzer if it is a theoretical 100 % efficiency unit.
 But to a certain level depending on the design and the liquid feedstock being used more volts are required, most always in the real world application - but to a certain level and then to keep the electrolysis going - more amperage is what is needed - but only to a certain point as too much amperage will simply heat the feedstock to the point it may begin to boil and produce mostly steam and not Hydrogen by electrolysis especially in a Hoffman design type.
 Thus you MUST monitor output of Hydrogen and its purity, and control the electrolyzer temperature by feedstock re - circulation as well as voltage and amperage fed to the unit and consumed.